Deploy a Cluster

 Nodes Configuration

-The Nodes config section allows you to configure the nodes that make up the control plane (master nodes) and data plane (worker nodes) of the host cluster.
+The Nodes config section allows you to configure the nodes that make up the control plane and worker nodes of the host cluster.

 Before you proceed to next section, review the following parameters.

-• Number of nodes in the pool - This option sets the number of master or worker nodes in the master or worker pool.
-For this tutorial, set the count to one for the master pool and two for the worker pool.
+• Number of nodes in the pool - This option sets the number of control plane or worker nodes in the control plane or worker pool.
+For this tutorial, set the count to one for the control plane pool and two for the worker pool.

-• Allow worker capability - This option allows the master node to also accept workloads.
+• Allow worker capability - This option allows the control plane node to also accept workloads.
 This is useful when spot instances are used as worker nodes.
 You can check this box if you want to.

 • Instance Type - Select the compute type for the node pool.
 Each instance type displays the amount of CPU, RAM, and hourly cost of the instance.
 Select m4.2xlarge.